Tommy Tuberville: Auburn

 Tuberville left Ole Miss after the 1998 season to take the head coaching job at Auburn University in Alabama.
 At Auburn, he guided the Tigers to the top of the SEC standings, leading them to an SEC championship and the Western Division title in 2004.
 Under his direction, the Tigers made eight consecutive bowl appearances, including five New Year's Day bowl berths.

 During the 1999 off-season, wide receiver Clifton Robinson was charged with statutory rape of a 15-year-old girl.
-Robinson was suspended from the team for five months.
-He pleaded guilty to a misdemeanor charge of contributing to the delinquency of a minor and was sentenced to 200 hours of community service.
-After the plea deal, Tuberville suspended Robinson for the season opener before allowing him to rejoin the team.
+Tuberville suspended Robinson from the team from March to August, when Robinson pleaded guilty to a misdemeanor charge of contributing to the delinquency of a minor and was sentenced to 200 hours of community service.
+Tuberville subsequently punished Robinson by suspending him for the season opener, then allowed him to rejoin the team.

 In 2004, Auburn went 13–0, including the SEC title and a win over Virginia Tech in the Sugar Bowl.
-Tuberville received the Associated Press College Football Coach of the Year Award, the American Football Coaches Association, the National Sportscasters and Sportswriters Association and the Walter Camp Football Foundation.
+Nine selectors, including six of the Massey Index selectors, named Auburn National Champions.
+Additionally, Auburn was the highest-ranked NCAA eligible team in final AP and Coaches polls after USC's bowl win was vacated.
+Tuberville was named college football coach of the year by the Associated Press, the American Football Coaches Association, the National Sportscasters and Sportswriters Association, and the Walter Camp Football Foundation.

 In 2005, despite losing the entire starting backfield from the unbeaten 2004 team to the first round of the NFL draft, Tuberville led Auburn to a 9–3 record, finishing the regular season with victories over rivals Georgia and Alabama.

 Under Tuberville, Auburn had a winning record against its biggest rival, Alabama (7–3), and was tied with its next two most significant rivals, Georgia (5–5) and LSU (5–5).
-He was also 5-5 versus the Arkansas Razorbacks.
+He was also 5–5 against Arkansas.
 He led Auburn to six straight victories over in-state rival Alabama, the longest win streak in this rivalry since 1982, the year Auburn broke Alabama's nine-year winning streak.